 The women get familiar with Hubspace Khayelitsha.
 Hubspace provides a co-working environment for entrepreneurs in townships.
 They host a variety of workshops and events and offer advisory service and business support for their members.

 Nwabisa Ndongeni, mother of 2 and founding member, photographs Henry at the Site C taxi rank in Khayelitsha as Thoban Joppie, a member of the Cape Town Instagram community offers some tips.
 On June 1, 2014, the women hosted the inaugural #InstameetEKASI in Khayelitsha with members of the Cape Town Igers (instagrammers).
-It was wonderful to see these two communities come together in their mutual love of mobile photography and Instagram.
+It was beautiful to see these two communities come together in their mutual love of mobile photography and Instagram.
 The ladies enjoyed their time, appreciated the tips and look forward to another InstameetEKASI.

 “Photography is more than art; it is empowerment, it is a creative outlet, it is a voice, and it is a source of income for a group of women from a Cape Town Township” – Andrea Rees